 These are shaft graves carved out of volcanic stone with lateral burial chambers (hypogeums), which were mainly used for secondary burials, i.e. the bones of people who died earlier were finally buried here in corresponding bone urns.

 Tierradentro’s tombs are elaborately designed: They reach a depth of up to 9 metres.
 Spiral staircases lead down a shaft which serves as an access to the burial chamber.
 Walls, ceilings and column surfaces are decorated with complex geometric and figurative paintings.
 The dominant colours are red, black and white, but orange, grey, purple and yellow are also represented.
+In 1995 the site was declared a World Heritage Site by the UNESCO.

 Beyond their aesthetic value, the tombs of Tierradentro and the archaeological finds they contain provide information about the society that they once built: it must have been an economic form that produced surpluses, so that part of the population could specialize in the construction of hypogea and the production of coveted trade goods.
 The latter were then exchanged for luxury goods made of gold and shells by neighbouring peoples.